 Tony Chafer is a historian specialising on Francophone Africa and French relations with Africa in the late colonial and post-colonial era.
 He is currently preparing (with Natalya Vince) a Francophone Africa handbook, to be published by Routledge in 2020.
 He has recently published widely on French military and security policy in Africa.
 His most recent article is ‘Beyond Françafrique – the state of relations between France and Africa’ (Europa Regional, 45, 2019).
 His book La fin de l’empire colonial français en Afrique de l’Ouest: Entre utopie et désillusion was published in 2019 by Presses Universitaires de Rennes.
 He is Professor of French and African Studies at the University of Portsmouth.

-Dr. Deitz directs the Professional French Masters Program at UW-Madison, in which he professional communication, research methods, and Quebec culture and society.
+Dr. Deitz directs the Professional French Masters Program at University of Wisconsin-Madison, in which he teaches professional communication, research methods, and Quebec culture and society.
 He also teaches undergraduate courses in French language, French and Francophone literature and professional communication.
 His specialties include: Professional Communication; Quebec film, microcinema and theater; Contemporary Quebec novel.

-Nevine El Nossery is an Associate Professor of African Cultural Studies and Francophone Studies, and the Director of the Middle East Studies Program.
-Her research interests include francophone literatures; Postcolonial Studies; art and politics; Middle Eastern literatures.
+Nevine El Nossery is an Associate Professor of French and African Cultural Studies, and she is the Director of the Middle East Studies Program.
+Her research interests include francophone literatures, Postcolonial Studies, art and politics, Middle Eastern literatures.
 Her publications include: Témoignages fictionnels au féminin.
 Une réécriture des blancs de la guerre civile algérienne (Rodopi, 2013); The Unspeakable: Representations of Trauma in Francophone Literature and Art (co-edited volume, 2013); Frictions et devenirs dans les écritures migrantes au féminin (co-edited volume, 2011).
 She is presently working on a book-manuscript entitled Women, Art and Revolutions, which explores some artistic genres (graffiti, street performances, and literary texts) embraced by Tunisian and Egyptian women to stimulate knowledge and creativity and to inform and shape institutions, politics, and culture.

-Jeremy Fotlz is a professor and chair of Agriculture and Applied Economics at UW-Madison.
+Jeremy Foltz is a professor and chair of Agriculture and Applied Economics at University of Wisconsin-Madison.
 His research interests include: technology adoption, technological change, biotechnology, economic development, political economy, agricultural development in Africa.

 Rachel Jean-Baptiste is an historian of colonial and post-colonial French-speaking Central and West Africa.
 Her research interests include the history of sexuality and gender and women’s history, marriage and family law, urban history, race, and citizenship.
 Her current book project analyzes changes in racial thought, belonging, and citizenship in colonial Senegal, Gabon and Congo (Brazzaville).
 Her research interests include: Cross-Cultural Women’s & gender History; Empires; Ethnicity, Race, Nationalism; Law, Culture and Society; Africa, Asia, & the Middle East.